raj-vijay/dl/README.md

 ## The Repository
-The repository for Python is like a folder or storage space that contains all the files such as code, documentation, images, and more related to my experiments with Deep Learning.
+The repository for Deep Learning is like a folder or storage space that contains all the files such as code, documentation, images, and more related to my experiments with Deep Learning.
 It also tracks every change that I or my team makes to each file.

 <!-- REFERENCES -->
 ## References